awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

            public.ecr.aws/eks/aws-load-balancer-controller:v2.4.7
            ```

            Add your registry's name to the manifest\.
 The following command assumes that your private repository's name is the same as the source repository and adds your private registry's name to the file\.
-In the source file there is no registry specified because Kubernetes pulls from `docker.io`, by default\.
 Replace **111122223333*\.dkr\.ecr\.*region\-code*\.amazonaws\.com* with your registry\.
 This line assumes that you named your private repository the same as the source repository\.
-If not, change the `public.ecr.aws/eks/aws-load-balancer-controller` text after your private registry name to your repository name\.
+If not, change the `eks/aws-load-balancer-controller` text after your private registry name to your repository name\.

            ```
            sed -i.bak -e 's|public.ecr.aws/eks/aws-load-balancer-controller|111122223333.dkr.ecr.region-code.amazonaws.com/amazon/aws-load-balancer-controller|' ./v2_4_7_full.yaml